-Considerations when organizing a PTA fundraising event:
+Considerations when organizing a PTO fundraising event:

 - What age are your students?
 Students tend to take an interest in things that will immediately benefit them such as improved equipment or annual trips.